LATEST FEED-IN TARIFF NEWS

 System Size

 The bigger the system, the more money you can make from Feed in Tariffs.
-However, the size will obviously depend on your budget and the available roof space.
+However, the size will depend on your budget and the available roof space.
 Our calculator works with all values from 1kWp to 250kWp but bear in mind that different rates are paid depending on the size of the system:

 |